stacks-network/docs/_core/smart/tutorial.md

 ## Pre-requisites

 To complete the tutorial, you should have [NodeJS](https://nodejs.org/en/download/) installed on your workstation.
-To download the starter project, you need to have at least version `8.12.0`.
+To install and run the starter project, you need to have at least version `8.12.0`.
 You can verify your installation by opening up your terminal and run the following command:

 ```shell
 node --version